Beauforth History, Family Crest & Coats of Arms

 Beauforth Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Beaufoy, Beauford, Beauford, Beaufort, Beauforest, Beauforth, Bewfort, Bewford, Bufoy, Ballafay, Belfou, Beaufow and many more.

 Early Notables of the Beauforth family (pre 1700)

-Years' War, he received the titles of 4th Earl of Somerset, was created...
-Another 49 words (4 lines of text) are included under the topic Early Beauforth Notables in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) are included under the topic Early Beauforth Notables in all our PDF Extended History products and printed products wherever possible.

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)